mjlaurent/pomodoro-timer/README.md

+# I did not own this template
+What I own is the functional javascript and some modification on index.html and styles.css, other than that, i.e. bootstrap starter template is from contributor that I've listed in the following readme.
+Thanks.

 # [Start Bootstrap - Bare](https://startbootstrap.com/template/bare/)

 [Bare](https://startbootstrap.com/template/bare/) is a bare HTML starter template for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This template features a basic project structure perfect for creating modern, responsive websites and applications.